nautilus-cyberneering/nautilus-librarian/docs/commands.md

 27 directories, 32 files
 ```

 In fact, it does not contain the image itself but the "pointer" to the file in the remote DVC storage (`.dvc` extensions).
-[DVC](https://dvc.org/) is a wrapper on top of Git to version and store store binary files.
+[DVC](https://dvc.org/) is a wrapper on top of Git to version and store binary files.
 It is an alternative to [Git LFS](https://git-lfs.github.com/).
 You can get (`pull`) the real images from the remote DVC storage into your local file system and they are ignored in the Git repository.

 [DVC](https://dvc.org/) has a command similar to `git diff` called `dvd diff` which give you a list of the changes between two commits.